Thanks for looking through our site!

 While we bring international-caliber artists to St. Louis to fill our stages, the highest caliber artists in St. Louis make the costumes, sets, and props that fill our stage each year.
 In most cases, what you see on stage was built here in St. Louis by over 100 members of our production staff.
 Once we’ve produced an opera, those designs often travel the world — to audiences from Vancouver to San Francisco and from San Diego to Wexford, Ireland.

-Outside of the festival, we are a year-round presence in the community — reaching over 11,000 students in close to two dozen school districts and connecting all members of our region through programs like our Spring Sing! community concert, Opera Tastings series, and annual artist residencies.
+Outside of the festival, we are a year-round presence in the community — reaching over 11,000 students in close to two dozen school districts and connecting all members of our region through programs like Opera on the GO!, Opera Tastings, and annual artist residencies.
 We encourage you to read more about these activities in our season program book, which you will receive when you attend the opera.
 It’s a glossy 168-page keepsake, FREE with the price of your tickets.

 Of course!
 At Opera Theatre, we are committed to ensuring audiences experience opera the way it was experienced when it was first created hundreds of years ago — in the language of the audience.
 That’s why we perform all of our operas in English.
 Plus, with projected super titles, you can always read along.

 Before you attend, there are plenty of ways to learn more about each opera.
 Videos on our YouTube channel and Facebook page can help offer background into each upcoming production.
 We also offer two special programs before the season begins: Illuminating Opera, providing in-depth musical analysis on Thursday and Saturday mornings in April, and Spotlight on Opera, a panel/concert series on Monday evenings in May and June that introduces you to the artists behind each production, along with musical highlights.
 Then, an hour before each performance we host free opera previews in the recital hall at the Community Music School, next door to the Loretto-Hilton Center.